qwertie/home/misc/Atlas-Shrugged-summary.md

 > "The law, Miss Taggart?" said Judge Narragansett .
 "What law?
 I did not give it up — it has ceased to exist.
 But I am still working in the profession I had chosen, which was that of serving the cause of justice. [...]
 I am writing a treatise on the philosophy of law, I shall demonstrate that humanity's darkest evil, the most destructive horror machine among all the devices of men, is non-objective law." [...]

 > "Given up?" said Hugh Akston.
 "Check your premises, Miss Taggart.
 None of us has given up.
-It is the world that has. . . .
+It is the world that has....
 What is wrong with a philosopher running a roadside diner?
 Or a cigarette factory, as I am doing now?

 > "Why?" she cried.
 "Why?
 What are you doing, all of you?"